Stargazer (aircraft): History

 Pegasus launches using Stargazer are usually conducted from Vandenberg Air Force Base.
-Launches have also been conducted from the Cape Canaveral Air Force Station, the NASA Kennedy Space Center, the NASA Wallops Flight Facility and from launch sites outside the US: Kwajalein Atoll in the Marshall Islands and Gando Airport in Spain.
+Launches have also been conducted from the Cape Canaveral Air Force Station, NASA's Kennedy Space Center, NASA's Wallops Flight Facility and from launch sites outside the US: Kwajalein Atoll in the Marshall Islands and Gando Airport in Spain.

+Orbital Sciences also offer the aircraft for research flights.
+It is capable of carrying a 23000 kg payload to an altitude of 12800 m.

 In 2010, Stargazer was reengined with 50,000 lbf-thrust Rolls-Royce RB211-524B4 turbofans to replace its original 42,000 lbf-thrust RB211-22Bs.